Manaiviye Manithanin Manickam

 Manaiviye Manithanin Manickam is a 1959 Indian Tamil-language drama film directed by K. Vembu.
 The film stars K. Balaji, Pandari Bai and Vijayakumari.
 It was released on 31 July 1959.

 Plot

 Lakshmi is a young woman living happily with her husband and child.
-Her life runs into adversity when her husband becomes involved in an affair with another woman.
-He neglects Lakshmi and the child and also spends the family wealth.
-Her husband's father who was living with them, leaves the house unable to bear his sons follies.
+Her life runs into adversity when her husband starts an affair with another woman.
+He neglects Lakshmi and their child and also squanders the family wealth on the other woman.
+Her husband's father who was living with them, leaves the house unable to bear his son's follies.
 Lakshmi tolerates her husband but she is kidnapped by another person.
-Then the husband realises his irrational behaviour and fights with the person who kidnapped his wife.
+Then her husband realises his irrational behaviour and fights with the person to rescue his wife.
 He finally realises that a wife is the ruby of a man.